anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 For OpenStack services and software components, deployment tools or components must be used to automate the deployment and avoid errors.
 The deployment tool is a sensitive component storing critical information (deployment scripts, credentials…).
 The following rules must be applied:

-- The boot of the deployment tool must be protected
+- The boot of the server or the VM hosting the deployment tool must be protected
 - Integrity of the deployment images must be checked, before starting deployment
 - Deployment must be done through dedicated network (e.g. VLAN)
 - When the deployment is finished, the deployment tool must be turned-off
+- When the deployment is finished, the deployment tool must be turned-off, if the tool is only dedicated to deployment.
+Otherwise, any access to the deployment tool must be restricted.

 Strict access permissions must be set on OpenStack configuration files.